 In 2007, the movie I Am Legend featured a memorable scene in which Will Smith’s character, the only human in a post-apocalyptic Manhattan populated by vampires, pretends to rent a movie from an abandoned video store, attempting to inject some normalcy into the wasteland he now call home.

-Today, just over a decade later, the scene feels a bit like an artefact.
+Today, just over a decade later, the scene feels a bit like an artifact.
 Smith is still fighting monsters but on smaller screens, and far from being the quintessence of normal life, video stores are almost extinct, replaced by streaming services and mobile downloads.
 We’re willing to bet that few people settling into theaters back then would have guessed so much would change so quickly — not just in entertainment but across most of society:

 - As shopping and social activities have moved online, malls (many of which housed the theaters with those I Am Legend screenings) are closing in large numbers.